From year to year, the importance of specific HR skills can vary significantly based on economic conditions, the job market, and emerging innovations.

 ✅ Use high-performance work tools to automate certain tasks.
 The time you save will enable you to implement measures that contribute to employee well-being.

-Emotional intelligence is an individual’s ability to perceive, understand, manage and express his own emotions and those of others.
+Emotional intelligence refers to an individual’s ability to perceive, understand, manage, and express their own emotions and those of others.

-Managers who lack emotional intelligence tend to get angry easily, make decisions impulsively or even lack empathy.
-These behaviors contribute to a toxic work climate, and undermine employee motivation, satisfaction and retention.
+Managers who lack emotional intelligence tend to be quick to anger, make decisions impulsively, or even lack empathy.
+These behaviors contribute to a toxic work climate and undermine employee motivation, satisfaction, and retention.

 Did you know that 37% of employees who quit do so because of their manager?